Made from doors and a few boards, this twin-size daybed is easy to make and provides lots of storage. You can build it in a weekend.

 Missing anything?
 Shop Online

 Build this daybed in a weekend using basic tools and carpentry skills.
-Paint, and then final assembly can be done in the room where it will be used.
+Then paint and assemble the bed where it will be used.

 Cut four 2 x 2 x 8 boards for the trim (B) to match the 80-inch length of the hollow-core doors (A).
 Sand the trim boards with 180-grit sandpaper and attach them to the long edges of two of the doors with glue and 8d finish nails (Project Diagram, Drawing 1).
 The trim should be flush with one face of the doors.